False Positives in Alert Management

 In the Alert Management Module, users have the ability to tag alerts as “False Positive”.
 Once an alert is tagged as a false positive based on certain conditions, the system will recognize similar future alerts under those conditions as false positives and will not raise them as genuine threats.

-Practical Example: Geo-based False Positive Tagging
+Practical Example: False Positive Tagging

 Consider an user that belonw to your organization.The Alert Management System, based on certain conditions, might see unusual activity and raise alerts.
 However, given that the organization is aware of this benign interaction, these alerts are, in fact, false positives.